jll63/yomm2/reference.in/README.md

 ### `<yorel/yomm2/keywords.hpp>`

+This header provides the _keyword interface_.
 Since version 1.3.0, this is the recommended main header for normal usage of the library.
-It is used in all the examples and tutorials.
+It is used in most examples and tutorials.
 The header makes it look like the library's features are part of the language:

 * It includes `<yorel/yomm2/core.hpp>`.
 * It includes `<yorel/yomm2/cute.hpp>`, thus making the lowercase macros